pmakanga/Calculator-app/README.md

 The image for the calculator app is on the img folder of the application ~\Calculator\calculator-app\img

 ## API base url
 The API base url is in the environment folder in the angular application the url is accessed via the environment variables.
-The url is https://localhost:7079/api/calculator note that when the API port number is updated the same should be adjusted in the environment variable folder
+The url is https://localhost:7079/api/calculator note that when the API port number is updated the same should be adjusted in the environment variable file

 ## Running unit tests